Heron Road Workers Memorial Bridge: Inquest and aftermath

-A inquest into the collapse was completed in November 1966 after a week of testimony from over seventy witnesses.
+An inquest into the collapse was completed in November 1966 after a week of testimony from over seventy witnesses.
 The total cost for the inquest was $100,000.
 It was led by Ontario coroner H.B.
 Cotnam, who retained the engineering firm H.G.
 Acres Ltd to help conduct the investigation.
 Officially, the inquest was into the causes of death for site foreman Clarence Beattie.

 The inquest blamed the lack of proper diagonal bracing on the wooden falsework supporting the concrete.
 University of Toronto engineering department head Carson Morrison gave expert evidence using wooden models to show flaws in the unbraced falsework's design.
 The inquest found that the weight of even one layer of concrete being placed to form the bridge deck exceeded the weight that the supports could hold, and that a second collapse was imminent as supports near the collapsed area showed signs of buckling.
 Secondary contributing factors included the use of green lumber, which was weaker than mature wood, differences between how the footings settled, and temporary overload of some of the posts.

 The inquest heard testimony that a third design for the falsework, which did not include diagonal bracing, was meant by the consulting engineers to supplement the previous design, which did have the bracing.
 However it was interpreted by the construction firm as being a complete and final design.
 There was conflicting evidence about who was responsible for the change to remove the bracing from the design, with the Gaffney construction firm blaming M.M.
 Dillon, their engineering consultants, who denied they were responsible.
 Furthermore, municipal and provincial safety inspectors noticed the lack of diagonal bracing but were reassured by the engineering student leading the inspection tour that it had been approved by qualified engineers.
 Because the inspectors were not trained engineers and had been told not to question qualified engineers, the lack of bracing was not reported.